-Like the tides of the Pacific just a few blocks away, Main Street is characterized by a slow shift in personalities: By day, it’s a favorite of the up-at-dawn locals who come for breakfast or coffee after a sunrise surf session.
-An eclectic collection of laid-back, patio-lined cafés with indie boutiques, and relaxed (and relaxing) salons can easily fill an afternoon for almost any visitor.
+Like the tides of the Pacific just a few blocks away, Main Street is characterized by a slow shift in personalities: By day, it’s a favorite of up-at-dawn locals, who come for breakfast or coffee after a sunrise surf session or to patronize the eclectic collection of businesses with their dogs and children in tow.
+Laid-back patio-lined cafés and indie boutiques can easily fill an afternoon for almost any visitor.
 In the evening, trendy restaurants and watering holes glow with a lively mix of options for nightlife lovers.

 Want to feel like you've taken a step back in time?
 Then, step into Santa Monica's historic City Hall (1685 Main Street) where the art deco interiors are all original.